 Can you refinance investment loans?

 Yes, you can refinance your investment loans.
-If you haven’t thought of doing so, or haven’t come across this concept before, refinancing is a way to get better deals on your investment loan rates, along with other desired features.
+If you were unaware, refinancing is a way to get better deals on your investment loan rates, along with other desirable features.
 When refinancing, you can either increase, decrease, or maintain the loan.
 Depending on what it is you’re seeking to achieve by refinancing, your options may change.

 Keep in mind that there are risks accompanying refinancing.
 It may be wise to prioritise covering your mortgage repayments, as they need to be repaid no matter what.
 Even if your property happens to lose its value, your lender will maintain their terms and expect you to meet them.